second-state/SOLL/doc/guides/DevGuide.md

 #### **Step 2.
 Run in Test Env**

-We use "16 divides 7" as our smart contract function to check whether our "SafeMath" execute correctly or not.
+We use "16 divides 7" as our smart contract function to check whether our "SafeMath" executes correctly or not.

 ```bash
 (docker) $ ./safeMath.js safeMath.wasm div 16 7